ontarget club specialisms recognise and reward clubs that are already working hard in, or want to develop, specific areas of the sport.

-The community club classifications allows clubs to explore ways of getting to the heart of the community and giving as many people as possible easy access to the sport.
+The community club specialisms allows clubs to explore ways of getting to the heart of the community and giving as many people as possible easy access to the sport.
 That also means recognising potential barriers and finding solutions, so that people can enjoy a high-quality archery experience with excellent social, training and competition opportunities.

 If archery is to grow, we need to get young people of all abilities involved.
-Clubs already play a vital role in that, but if your club wants to develop that further, it’s worth considering achieving the ‘Young People’ club classification.
+Clubs already play a vital role in that, but if your club wants to develop that further, it’s worth considering achieving the ‘Young People’ club specialisms.

 So what do young people clubs offer?
 Young people clubs will generally combine a warm welcome with an atmosphere in which young people are encouraged to train, compete and socialise.
 They can also offer young people dedicated coaching and support, and the chance to play a role in the running of the club.
-Young people classification clubs are also likely to have strong links to the community, local schools and sport development groups.
+Young people specialism clubs are also likely to have strong links to the community, local schools and sport development groups.

 Apply : https://www.surveymonkey.co.uk/r/ypspecialism

 A ‘Performance’ club is not just about archers.
 It is about coaches, judges, volunteers and club officials too.
 A performance club understands the need to help them all develop by creating opportunities to train, build on skills, achieve their potential and satisfy goals.